 I’ve been seeing a disturbing trend with digital marketing agencies: agencies “owning” their client’s Google Ads account.
-If the client fires the agency, the client loses ownership of their own Google Ads account.
+If the client and agency part ways, the client loses ownership of their own Google Ads account.

 In my opinion, this is an unethical business practice that only serves to hurt clients.

 Here are the reasons why you, as the client, should always “own” your Google Ads account: